 How to Grow Tiger Jaws

-Tiger jaws are hardy in zones 10 -12 so most gardeners grow them as houseplants.
+Tiger jaws are hardy in zones 10 -12 so gardeners in temperate climates grow them as houseplants.
 You can put your plant outside in the spring when the night time temperatures are consistently above 60⁰F.
 Bring your plant back indoors in the fall when night time temperatures fall to 60⁰F.

-Tiger jaws should be planted in a shallow container because it has very shallow roots.
-If you use a regular deep pot, the soil will not dry enough and the plants will develop root rot and die.
+Tiger jaws should be planted in a shallow container because they have very shallow roots.
+If you use a regular deep pot, the soil will not dry enough between waterings and the plants will develop root rot and die.
 These plants need soil that drains well.
 Use a potting soil mixture especially formulated for cacti.
 You can also make your own well-draining potting soil by combining equal amounts of potting soil and perlite.

 Tiger jaws are sun lovers.
 Grow them in your brightest, sunniest window.
 If you put your plant outdoors during the summer, be sure to put it in a spot where it will receive at least 3 hours of direct sunlight each day.